Relypsa's Bullish Thesis Goes Further than Takeover Rumors

 Centers for Medicare & Medicaid Service (CMS) have added Veltassa to its calendar year 2016 Formulary Reference File on Thursday for all three dosage strengths of Veltassa listed on the label.
 The decision by CMS is both positive and early, with initial expectations calling for a March decision.

-This affects about being covered by Medicare (Street Insider).
+This affects about 1.8 million of the 3 million-plus Veltassa-eligible patient population being covered by Medicare (Street Insider).

 WHAT'S GOING ON